Saša Radulović: Minister of Economy

 In August 2013, Radulović was appointed as non-partisan Minister of Economy in the SNS-led government.
-During his brief tenure, he attempted to pass a new labor law package, which was initially supported by the government.
-Radulović's labor package proposed significant changes in labor union laws, such that labor union leaders would lose legal protections.
+During his brief tenure, he attempted to pass a new labour law package, which was initially supported by the government.
+Radulović's labour package proposed significant changes in labor union laws, such that labour union leaders would lose legal protections.
 The package also included some austerity measures, such as allowing employers to reduce compensation for annual leave, and for the reduction of sick leave provided that a bonus is paid during the year.
-The package was intensely opposed by Serbian labor union leaders, as the Federation of Independent Unions and the United Branch Union "Independence" both called for Radulović to resign due to his proposals.
+The package was intensely opposed by Serbian labour union leaders, as the Federation of Independent Unions and the United Branch Union "Independence" both called for Radulović to resign due to his proposals.
 However, in January 2014, the government scrapped the Radulović package and began re-drafting.
 As a result of the government's rejection of his package, Radulović resigned from his position as Minister.

-He came to the fore for a text in the magazine Nedeljnik in which he fiercely criticized their former economic policy in Serbia, including the privatization process and the associated corruption.
+He came to the fore for a text in the magazine Nedeljnik in which he fiercely criticised their former economic policy in Serbia, including the privatisation process and the associated corruption.
 The text is often cited not only in Serbian, but also in the media other former Yugoslav states.
-He was openly criticized by Prime Minister Aleksandar Vučić when he resigned.
+He was openly criticised by Prime Minister Aleksandar Vučić when he resigned.
 Radulović resigned from the post of Minister filed on 24 January 2014.